 You also need to test to find the gaps.
-This is actually the whole point of the testing phase.
+This is the whole point of the testing phase.
 When you know the process back to front some things may seem quite obvious to you.
-The truth is though, when you are crafting a set of instructions you will make assumptions.
+The truth is though when you are crafting a set of instructions you will make assumptions.
 This assumed knowledge may not be universal.
 Filling those gaps is likely to be essential for someone else to be able to follow the process at all.

 No Offence Intended

 Remember, you’ve not set up your process tester to fail.
 You are testing it with someone you trust to see what is missing.
 Your intention was never to make them look bad.
 Likewise, they don’t want to make you look bad.
 The whole point of your testing is to find what’s missing.
 This is how you learn and build quality business processes.
-So make sure you don’t let offense creep in when you’re doing the testing.
+So make sure you don’t let offence creep in when you’re doing the testing.
 Just remember how important the testing is.

 Ask some Questions